-“The world no longer cares how much you know; the world cares about what you can do with what you know.”
+‘The world no longer cares how much you know; the world cares about what you can do with what you know.’Tony Wagner

 Why care about creativity?

 This page serves as a parent’s guide to some of the key concepts behind creativity and creativity research.
 However, before we begin exploring theses concepts, I think it’s helpful to consider the value of creativity in society.
 As apparent in the quote above, creativity is vital in a world where we care less about what we know and more about what we can do with what we know.
 I suppose some might consider this concept an oxymoron, but it’s particularly relevant in education.
 The system is built to distribute existing information and knowledge to students.
-As children advance grades, they add more information and knowledge on the subjects we’ve identified as most important.
-I’ve shared a video clip below about this system from my film Schooling for a Digital Culture.
-The idea of this system isn’t bad.
-Still, as we perfect assessment and accountability systems, we naturally prioritize the things easily measured on a test.
-This leads to the problem captured in Wagner’s quote.
-The relationship between what we know in a subject (e.g., biology) and the creative outcomes we produce in that subject expands beyond this introductory article.
-However, the takeaway is that we need advanced subject knowledge and the creative capacity to build solutions that drive innovation and solve big societal problems.
-This combination is the value of creativity!
+As children advance grades, they add more information and knowledge on the subjects we’ve identified as most important (see video clip below).

 What is creativity?